oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 ![os console](./images/os_console.png)

 3. Open the bucket, whose name will start with **AD_bucket**, which was deployed as part of your stack.
+Keep a copy of your bucket name, which will be needed in next lab.

 ## Acknowledgements